 - Instruments needed in touch with foreign authorities and institutions

 - Death certificates

 Do you need a certified translation, indeed?

 Are you obliged to submit a translation having round seal affixed?

 Which sort of document is the certified translation to be bound with?
 The certified translation is to be bound with the original instrument submitted for translation using a tricoloured string.

-There are usually three ways to bind the certified translation to:
+There are usually four ways to bind the certified translation to: